-The total unsecured short term loan from IL&FS Transportation Networks Limited as on March 31, 2022, stood at Rs.19.30 crores, including interest of Rs.
-1.50 crores.
-The Company has provided the said interest upto October 15, 2018 (Cut-Off date") (Previous Year outstanding is Rs.19.30 crores, including Rs 1.50 crores on account of interest accrued upto October 15, 2018, "Cut-off date).
+The total unsecured short term loan from IL&FS Transportation Networks Limited as on March 31, 2023 stood at Rs.19.30 crores including interest of Rs 1.50 crores.
+The Company has provided the said interest upto October 15, 2018 (Cut-Off date") (Previous Year outstanding is Rs.19.30 crores including Rs 1.50 crores on account of interest accured upto October 15, 2018, "Cut-off date).

 - (iv) The company has acquired the land on Delhi side for the construction of Bridge from the Government of Delhi and DDA and the amount provided has been considered as a part of the project cost.
 However pending final settlement of the dues, the company had estimated the cost at Rs.2.93 crores and provided the same as a part of the project cost.
 A sum of Rs.0.92 crores has so far been paid against the demand out of the aforesaid provision.
-The actual settlement may result in probable obligation to the extent of Rs.2.01 crores based on management estimates. - (v) Since August 1, 2009, the Company was contesting imposition of monthly license fee @ Rs.115/per sqft of the total display area (as against 25% of the gross revenue generated) by MCD.
-In May 2010, The Hon'ble Court has directed the Company to deposit license fees at 50% of Rs.115/- per sqft of the display till the final disposal of the matter.
-As an abundant caution the management had decided to provide for the license fee as demanded by MCD in full.
+The actual settlement may result in probable obligation to the extent of Rs.2.01 crores based on management estimates. - (v) The Company on October 4, 2021 received a final Notice of demand dated September 30, 2021, from NOIDA, wherein NOIDA raised an alleged demand of Rs 26.05 crores payable by the Company within three days of receipt thereof, failing which NOIDA threatened to remove all advertisement display on the NOIDA side of the DND Flyway.
+On receipt of the said Notice, the Company filed an interim application on October 4, 2021, before the Hon'ble Supreme Court.